 A sorting algorithm based on max-heaps is quite straightforward.
 First we use the heap building algorithm of Section 5.5 to convert the array into max-heap order.
 Then we repeatedly remove the maximum value from the heap, restoring the heap property each time that we do so, until the heap is empty.
 Note that each time we remove the maximum element from the heap, it is placed at the end of the array.
 Assume the n elements are stored in array positions 0 through n-1.
 After removing the maximum value from the heap and readjusting, the maximum value will now be placed in position n-1 of the array.
 The heap is now considered to be of size n-1.
 Removing the new maximum (root) value places the second largest value in position n-2 of the array.
-At the end of the process, the array will be properly sorted from least to greatest.
+After removing each of the remaining values in turn, the array will be properly sorted from least to greatest.
 This is why Heapsort uses a max-heap rather than a min-heap as might have been expected.
-Figure 7.10 illustrates Heapsort.
+Figure 7.15 illustrates Heapsort.
 The complete Java implementation is as follows:

 '''

 static <E extends Comparable<? super E>>

-void heapsort(E[] A) { // Heapsort
+void heapsort(E[] A) {

+// The heap constructor invokes the buildheap method

 MaxHeap<E> H = new MaxHeap<E>(A, A.length, A.length);

 for (int i=0; i<A.length; i++) // Now sort

 H.removemax(); // Removemax places max at end of heap

 }

 '''

-Because building the heap takes $\Theta(n)$ time (see Section 5.5), and because n deletions of the maximum element each take $\Theta(\log n)$ time, we see that the entire heapsort operation takes $\Theta(n\log n)$ time in the worst, average, and best cases.
+Because building the heap takes $\Theta(n)$ time (see Section 5.5), and because n deletions of the maximum element each take $\Theta(\log n)$ time, we see that the entire Heapsort operation takes $\Theta(n\log n)$ time in the worst, average, and best cases.
 While typically slower than Quicksort by a constant factor, Heapsort has one special advantage over the other sorts studied so far.
 Building the heap is relatively cheap, requiring $\Theta(n)$ time.
 Removing the maximum element from the heap requires $\Theta(\log n)$ time.
-Thus, if we wish to find the k largest elements in an array, we can do so in time $\Theta(n+k\log n)$.
-If k is small, this is a substantial improvement
+Thus, if we wish to find the k largest elements in an array, we can do so in time $\Theta(n+k\log n)$ .
+If k is small, this is a substantial improvement over the time required to find the k largest elements using one of the other sorting methods described earlier (many of which would require sorting all of the array first).
+One situation where we are able to take advantage of this concept is in the implementation of Kruskal's minimum-cost spanning tree (MST) algorithm of Section 11.5.2.
+That algorithm requires that edges be visited in ascending order (so, use a min-heap), but this process stops as soon as the MST is complete.
+Thus, only a relatively small fraction of the edges need be sorted.